leap71/leap71.github.io/coding-for-engineers/1-foreword.md

 They seem to be either too simplistic, not really teaching how to architect good software.
 They get lost in `"Hello World"`, the syntax of `for` loops, and don't really teach you the foundations of object-oriented programming.
 On the other hand, there is a lot of stuff out there, which makes it all sound very complex.
 And none of it focuses on coding for engineering, because, well, [Computational Engineering](https://leap71.com/computationalengineering/) wasn't a thing until recently.

 I thought a lot about how to proceed with this project.
 Even though I am releasing this online, I chose the format of a book.
-A book, has a narrative, and is usually supposed to be read in sequence, and this is the case here.
+A book has a narrative, and is usually supposed to be read in sequence, and this is the case here.
 It's not a manual, where you just look for a quick solution.
 This book follows a storyline.
 In each chapter, I will start simple, introducing concepts that may sound trivial at times.

 But I will get into topics quickly, that others would label as quite advanced.